The Bonsai Vines of Pepe Mendoza

 And after that, it was back to the Finca to thaw out and try his wines.

 On arriving back at the Finca, a large fire was blazing away merrily in the cosy tasting room.
-As an extra treat, home-made venison and wild boar sausages griddled over the fire were served with crusty bread.
+As an extra treat, home-made venison and wild boar sausages griddled over the fire and crusty bread.
 Of course, these bocadillos were the perfect welcome on a bitterly cold day.
+Time for wine!

 The first two wines are “radical, natural wines” made for the Mendoza family.
 They are not commercialised, although I hope they will be.
 They are no-sulphur and matured in traditional terracotta amphorae: